 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates (view the "External Resources" section below).

 Nashville residents go big on Christmas decorations!
-You'll be definitely amazed by houses, lavishly adorned with lights, and lawns, full of inflatables.
-The city also features a few large twinkling lights displays as well as dozens of festive events during the holiday season.
+You'll be amazed by houses lavishly adorned with lights and lawns full of inflatables.
+The city also features a few large twinkling light displays as well as dozens of festive events during the holiday season.

 A Country Christmas at Gaylord Opryland Hotel (November 13, 2020–January 3, 2021)

 One of the must-see displays in Nashville is located on the territory of Gaylord Opryland Hotel.
 Starting from mid-November, the hotel becomes a pilgrimage site for local families.
 With over 3 million twinkling lights and a few new displays, A Country Christmas at Gaylord Opryland is definitely the premier destination during the holiday season.
 In addition to miles of light displays, it hosts numerous concerts, shows, movies, and activities like ice-skating and snow tubing.
 Visiting the display, which operates from 4 pm to midnight, is free for the public.

 Holiday Lights at Cheekwood Estate and Gardens (November 20, 2020–January 10, 2021)